ishanjaiswal-cmd/Faliacltyl-Argon-Dark/README.md

-# Note This Theme Is Form Qwakeactyl I Have Made It Work With Faliactyl Also
-All Credits To Qwakeactyl And Ic Development
+Note: This Theme Is Form Qwakeactyl I Have Made It Work With Faliactyl Also All Credits To Qwakeactyl And Ic Development